eurocat2k/c_ring_buffer/docs/README.md

 --------------
      00000001  <- new HEAD
 ```
-Pleas not that maximum *remaining* number of octets should be popped out!
+Please not that maximum *remaining* number of octets should be popped out!
 Whic shall result of an empty buffer of course.